alxgmpr/CS4330-Final/README.md

 1) **Does the language have any particularly unique features?**
     * Python has built in functionality for multiple assignement, meaning an iterable object can be automatically unpacked into multiple variables.
-    * Python includes a command line interpreter.
+    * Python includes an interactive command line interpreter.

 ### Name spaces